HarshalRohit/starter-Node-TS-Jest-Babel/README.md

 I wanted to have starter code with pre-configured typescript and Jest.

-I dont have much experience but this seems to be a good starting point.
+I dont have much experience but this seems to be a good starting point and will improve upon suggestions.

 # Commands